AdiGodlner/Cellular_automata/README.md

 ### General
 - change text to all new cells
 - present text in cells in a viewable way
+### cellular automata view
-- canvas rectangles and text return an ID save the canvas instead of creating and deleting rectangles all the time
+- canvas rectangles and text return an ID save the canvas instead of creating and deleting rectangles all the time ?
+- or maybe use grid ? and labels with ids to change the background color and text based on active board
+- should the cellular autommat viewr wrap the class offer all CA ethos but call the CA given to it
 ### Wind
 - clouds should decrease temperature
 - what should rain do